playframework/playframework/documentation/manual/Migration.md

 notice the extra imports for:

-- The new import for the execution context `play.api.libs.concurrent.execution.Implicits`
+- The new import for the execution context `play.api.libs.concurrent.Execution.Implicits`
 - The change for duration `scala.concurrent.duration` instead of using the Akka API)
 - Furthermore the `asPromise` method is gone now

 Generally speaking, if you see error message "error: could not find implicit value for parameter executor", you probably need to add

 ```
-import play.api.libs.concurrent.execution.Implicits._
+import play.api.libs.concurrent.Execution.Implicits._
 ```

 _(Please see the Scala documentation about Execution context for mor informations)_